petersobolev/nfc-react-native-simple/README.md

 # nfc-react-native-simple
-Module for reading NFC id using React Native
+Module for reading NFC id using React Native (android only)

-Try code in example/
+Try code in example/index.android.js

-Don't forget to put example/AndroidManifest.xml to android/app/src/main and example/  to android/app/src/main/res/xml
+Don't forget to put example/AndroidManifest.xml to android/app/src/main and example/nfc_tech_filter.xml to android/app/src/main/res/xml

-Touch your phone with any NFC card - it should display card ID.
+Run app and touch your phone with any NFC card - it should display card ID.

-Also check out another nfc react-native module: https://github.com/Lube/nfc-react-native I spent a lot of time trying to get it work, but no way (may be now it does - try).
+Also check out another NFC react-native module: https://github.com/Lube/nfc-react-native I spent a lot of time trying to get it work, but no way (may be now it does).

+License: MIT